a2br/a2br/README.md

 My first project was a Nodejs Discord bot named Brainjuice. 🧠 I spent a couple of months working on it, and 70 guilds used it.
 Today, I experiment new stuff, and aim at making useful things.
 I also really enjoy participating to projects I love on GitHub.
 I'm pretty decent at JavaScript and TypeScript, and I also know Python, I learn it as I need it.
 I *try* to keep a healthy balance between programmation and school. 🏫 Below, my GitHub stats.
 The one with my supposedly top programming languages isn't really accurate though.

 ### 😄 Apart from that, what do you do?
 I really enjoy climbing! 🧗‍♂️ A lot of people inspire me on the Internet or in my entourage, for their curiosity and eager to learn, which are to me huge qualities.
-I'm revolted by this massive inaction and the willing of ignorance in the face of climate change. 🌍 My biggest dream is to do the good while doing what I like.
+I'm revolted by this massive inaction and the willing of ignorance in the face of climate change. 🌍 My biggest dream is to help while doing what I like.
 Kinda vague, I know, but that's what I want.

 ### 🔭 What I'm currently working on
 I'm currently working on a personal project, Covguard. 🦠 Long story short, it's a platform for my school that'll allow to track COVID spread by collecting data given by students. 😷 At a personnal level, it allows me to discover and manipulate graph databases, with which I'm not familiar.